Bushwhacked (film): Production

 The Farrelly brothers had written the original script under the name "Tenderfoot".
 The script began development at 20th Century Fox, with Charles Wessler (who worked with the Farrellys on Dumb and Dumber) attached as producer, but the Farrellys took their names off when the script was changed; Wessler stayed on the project.
 According to Stern, after test screenings, the film's title was changed from Tenderfoot to Bushwhacked.

+According to an IMDb trivia page, the film was originally conceived as a spin-off to the Home Alone franchise, with Stern set to reprise his role as Marv Murchins.

 Critical response

-The film received a 10% rating on Rotten Tomatoes based on 20 reviews.
+The film received a 22% rating on Rotten Tomatoes based on 23 reviews.
 It grossed $7.9 million in the United States.